 To sum up using Piaget’s Schema in requirements engineering

-As a Requirements Engineer, integrating insights from Piaget’s schema concept fosters continuous learning and professional growth.
+As a Requirements Engineer and IT Business Analyst, integrating insights from Piaget’s schema concept fosters continuous learning and professional growth.
 By understanding how schemas develop and adapt, I enhance my ability to navigate complex stakeholder dynamics and refine requirements effectively.

 In conclusion, leveraging Piaget’s schema concept equips Requirements Engineers with valuable tools to address challenges in requirements documentation collaboratively.
 By embracing this interdisciplinary approach, I fortify my expertise and contribute meaningfully to project success.